Robert Bowes (surgeon)

 Robert Bowes (died 2 April 1803) was the President of the Royal College of Surgeons in Ireland (RCSI) in 1787.
 He was Surgeon to the Charitable Infirmary, Inns Quay, Dublin, and also Surgeon to Simpson's Hospital.
 He was a member of the Dublin Society of Surgeons, who petitioned the King in 1781 for the foundation of the Royal College of Surgeons.

 Life

-Cameron says of him that Bowes was a member of an aristocratic family, well known in Ireland in the last century, but who later disappeared from it.
-He commenced practice in Capel-street, Dublin, in 1761.
-About 1770 he migrated to No. 49 Jervis-street, which at the time was a fashionable medical quarter.
-For many years he was Surgeon to the Charitable Infirmary, Inns-quay.
-He was also Surgeon to Simpson's Hospital.
+Sir Charles A Cameron described Bowes as a member of an aristocratic family, well known in Ireland in the last century, but who later disappeared from it.
+He commenced practice in Capel Street, Dublin, in 1761.
+About 1770, he migrated to No. 49 Jervis Street, which at the time was a fashionable medical quarter.

+Bowes was one of 49 physicians and chirurgeons who declared their public support for the construction of a Publick Bath in Dublin in May 1771 and named Achmet Borumborad as a well qualified individual for carrying such a scheme into existence.